nikclayton/powercoders.org/site/content/city/lausanne.md

       Apply on our website

-      * Join Career Day
+      * Join Career Day in May, 2019

-      * 2nd Interviews
+      * 2nd Interviews end of May, 2019

-      * Start internship
+      * Start internship by July, 2019

       You must apply via the link below.
 We will contact you soon to schedule a